Congress Poland: Economy

-Although the economic and industrial progress occurred rapidly, most of the farms, called folwarks, chose to rely on serfs and paid workforce.
-Only a few experimented by obtaining proper machinery and plowing equipment from England.
-New crops were being cultivated like sugar beet, which marked the beginning of Polish sugar refineries.
-The use of iron cutters and plows was also favoured among the farmers.
-During the January Uprising the occupying authorities sought to deprive peasant insurgents of their popularity among landed gentry.
-Taxes were raised and the overall economic situation of commoners worsened.
-The noblemen and landowners were, on the other hand, provided with more privileges, rights and even financial support in the form of bribery.
-The aim of this was to weaken their support for the rebellion against the Russian Empire.
+Although economic and industrial progress occurred rapidly, agriculture remained the primary sector.
+Most farms, called folwarks, were large estates owned by the nobility and worked by landless peasants.
+In 1864, following the outbreak of the January Uprising, the Russian administration enacted a specific land reform (the "enfranchisement") that granted ownership rights to the peasants.
+This was a political move designed to undermine the rebellious Polish nobility by securing the loyalty of the peasantry to the Russian Empire, effectively breaking the economic power of the landed gentry.

 Congress Poland was the largest supplier of zinc in Europe.
 The development of the zinc industry took place at the beginning of the 19th century.
-It was mostly caused by the significant increase of demand for zinc mainly in industrialized countries of Western Europe.
+It was mostly caused by the significant increase in demand for zinc, mainly in industrialised countries of Western Europe.

-In 1899, Aleksander Ginsberg founded the company FOS (Fabryka Przyrządów Optycznych-"Factory of Optical Equipment") in Warsaw, which produced cameras, telescopes, objectives and stereoscopes.
-Following the outbreak of World War I the factory was moved to St. Petersburg.
+In 1899, Aleksander Ginsberg founded the company FOS (Fabryka Przyrządów Optycznych - "Factory of Optical Equipment") in Warsaw, which produced cameras, telescopes, objectives and stereoscopes.
+Following the outbreak of World War I, the factory was moved to Saint Petersburg.

 In the late 1890s and early 1900s, Russia experienced a coal crisis marked by coal shortages and high prices.
-This was attributed to the dramatic increase of industrial output and a still nascent coal mining industry.
+This was attributed to the dramatic increase in industrial output and a still nascent coal mining industry.
 In 1900, because of coal shortages in the Warsaw industrial region, the Minister of Finance approved the duty-free import of 125,000,000 poods of coal.